vwkd/code-system/src/general/polymorphism.md

 ## Dispatch

-- process of selecting implementation for concrete type
+- process of selecting implementation for subtype